-<70% 70%-79% 80%-89% 90%-100% Business Does not Demonstrates Demonstrates Frequently uses a Acumen demonstrate competence in course concepts, either by lack of connection to concepts in contributions, or by misrepresenting concepts when used. limited competence in course concepts.
-There is significant room for improvement in terms of the scope and the depth of content coverage. competence and accuracy in using course concepts OR makes frequent effort to use course concepts, but with room for improvement in terms of consistency, and level of detail. wide range of concepts from the class materials, demonstrating competence and accuracy in the use of concepts.
-Critical Does not Rarely Occasionally Frequently asks and Thinking demonstrate critical thinking.
-Does not work with peers to devise ways to cover demonstrates critical thinking, appearing to be willing to accept all engages in activities designed to cause depth of thinking, including occasional makes an effort to explore relevant, thought-provoking questions to course content. written and spoken questions, or efforts advance the statements as fact to address the conversation and critically examine rather than unknown or encourage deepe arguments, exploring or challenge exploration of alternatives, and challenging ideas. assumptions. concepts. analysis.
-Rarely works with Occasionally works Facilitates conten : peers to outline with peers to coverage.
-Critical У approaches to structure learning examines covering course processes. arguments, content.
-Room for Occasionally alternatives, and improvement in critically examines analyses. terms of critically arguments, examining course alternatives, and content. analyses.
-PersonalStudent does notInfrequentOccasionalConsistently uses a Effectiveness demonstrate contribution effort contribution effort, wide range of personal leading to limited however, positive contribution effectiveness.
-Lack of influence on the impact and approaches, leadi ng engagement results group.
-Infrequently influence on class to clearly positive in little or no impact engages peers using discussions when influence and on learning, OR a wide variety of contributions are impact on the class S contribution effort participatory made.
-There is discussions and the e has a negative impact behaviors. room for learning of self an d on self and others.
-Contribution effort improvement in others. occasionally has a terms of engaging negative impact. peers using a variety of contribution guidelines. guideinies.
+<70% 70%-79% 80%-89% 90%-100% Business Does not Demonstrates Demonstrates Frequently uses a Acumen demonstrate limited competence competence and wide range of Acumen competence in in course concepts. accuracy in using concepts from the course concepts, There is significant course concepts OR class materials, either by lack of room for makes frequent demonstrating connection to improvement in effort to use course competence and concepts in terms of the scope concepts, but with accuracy in the use contributions, or by and the depth of room for of concepts. misrepresenting content coverage. improvement in concepts when used. terms of consistency, and level of detail.
+Critical Does not Rarely Occasionally Frequently asks and Thinking demonstrate critical demonstrates engages in activities makes an effort to thinking.
+Does not critical thinking, designed to cause explore relevant, work with peers to appearing to be depth of thinking, thought-provoking devise ways to cover willing to accept all including occasional questions to course content. written and spoken questions, or efforts advance the Student does not statements as fact to address the conversation and critically examine rather than unknown or encourage deeper arguments, exploring or challenge exploration of challenging ideas. assumptions. concepts.

+alternatives, and analysis.
+Rarely works with peers to outline approaches to covering course content.
+Room for improvement in terms of critically examining course content.
+Occasionally works with peers to structure learning processes.
+Occasionally critically examines arguments, alternatives, and analyses.
+Facilitates content coverage.
+Critically examines arguments, alternatives, and analyses.
+Personal Effectiveness Student does not demonstrate personal effectiveness.
+Lack of engagement results in little or no impact on learning, OR contribution effort has a negative impact on self and others.
+Infrequent contribution effort leading to limited influence on the group.
+Infrequently engages peers using a wide variety of participatory behaviors.
+Contribution effort occasionally has a negative impact.
+Occasional contribution effort, however, positive impact and influence on class discussions when contributions are made.
+There is room for improvement in terms of engaging peers using a variety of contribution guidelines.
+Consistently uses a wide range of contribution approaches, leading to clearly positive influence and impact on the class discussions and the learning of self and others.